GPojoga/Sharing_Logistics_Simulation/Documentation/architecture.md

 Since is Vue.js is said to have the lowest learning curve out of the three frameworks, we decided to go with Vue.js.
 Our TA also recommended this and on Stackshare.io it can be seen that Vue.js has the highest approval ratings.
-It has been developed by the Chinese Evan You and had been popular in China for some years already, before spreading to the West.

 Some other advantages of Vue.js are that it
 - is lightweight and therefore quite fast, especially